zhenwei-huang/RFedAGS/README.md

 # RFedAGS
-Riemannian Federated Learning via Averaging Gradient Streams (ICLR 2026)
+This repo contains the matlab implementation for the paper "Riemannian Federated Learning via Averaging Gradient Streams", publised on ICLR 2026.